slashid/docusaurus-slashid-login/apps/demo/docs/tutorial-extras/manage-docs-versions.md

 Docusaurus can manage multiple versions of your docs.

+## Authentication

+Users need to be authenticated and belong to the `slashid` and `member` groups to view this page.

 ## Create a docs version

 Release a version 1.0 of your project: